Tyler Precedent: History

 Tyler was astounded, believing that by virtue of the Constitution, he was vested with full presidential powers.
 He immediately rejected the Cabinet's proposal, stating: "...I shall be pleased to avail myself of your counsel and advice, but I can never consent to being dictated to as to what I shall or shall not do.
 I, as president, will be responsible for my administration.
 I hope to have your cooperation in carrying out its measures.
 So long as you see fit to do this I shall be glad to have you with me.
 When you think otherwise, your resignations will be accepted."
 He then held a second inauguration before the Cabinet to bolster his claim before immediately moving into the White House, which was still black with mourning drapes for Harrison's death.
 This was a controversial series of maneuvers that earned Tyler considerable criticism from many Democrats and some Whigs, including the derisive nickname "His Accidency".
 Even so, Tyler adhered to his position, refusing to open mail that addressed him as anything other than president.
 Nominally a Whig, Tyler's liberal use of the veto power and his general opposition to Whig policies alienated him over the course of his term, and Tyler was soon formally expelled from the Whig Party.
-He eventually sought reelection under the Tyler Party (named after himself) and dropped out of the race.
+He eventually sought election to a full term under the Tyler Party (named after himself) and dropped out of the race.
 Despite his controversies, Tyler was successful in legitimizing his position as president, and both houses of Congress voted to recognize him as such.

 Constitutionality and legacy

 The crux of the debate over whether the vice president was intended to become president upon the president's death depends on whether the antecedent of the phrase "the same" in Article II, Section I, of the Constitution is "the said office" or merely its "powers and duties".
 Another point of contention is the meaning of the word "devolve" in this context.
 According to historian Irving G. Williams, "it is axiomatic to political scientists that an office passes but that powers and duties devolve".
 This conclusion was also reached by political scientist Ruth C. Silva, who claimed that "it never [was] intended that the Vice President or designated officer should become President under the succession clause".

 Indeed, despite Tyler's successful assertion, debate at the 1787 Constitutional Convention and subsequent writing on succession indicates that the Founding Fathers intended for the vice president to merely act as president until an election could be held to fill the vacancy, though little attention was generally paid to the subject of presidential succession.
-This sentiment was shared by John Quincy Adams, who adamantly referred to Tyler as "vice President of the United States, John Tyler of Virginia, acting President of the Union."
+This sentiment was shared by former President John Quincy Adams himself, who adamantly referred to Tyler as "Vice President of the United States, John Tyler of Virginia, acting President of the Union."
 However, many other prominent political figures accepted Tyler as president, including Henry Clay, though Clay confidently predicted that Tyler's presidency would resemble a regency more than anything else.